CreditSourceOnline.com - Helping you make wise credit choices.

 Divorce and Credit Scores

-The correlation between divorce and credit scores dropping into the poor range is so common that marketers target divorcees right along with people who have lost their job or have no credit.
+The correlation between divorce and credit scores dropping into the poor range is so common that marketers often target divorcee's right along with people who have lost their job or have no credit.
 With reduced resources and more debts, many divorced people find themselves falling behind on their bills.
 Within 6 months of tight finances, their credit score begins to fall.
-So, what can a person do to minimize the damage?
-Read on for some preventative measures to take before divorce:

 Protecting Your Credit Before Divorce